ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 };
 ```

+`"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` here indicates that when the value of the header to consider is
+ `issueOpened` in the notification request, dispatching needs to happen to a resource named `onIssueOpened` whose
+ first parameter is the generic `websub:Notification` record, and the second parameter is the custom
+ `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.

 **Based on the payload**

 Dispatching would be based on the value in the request payload for one of the map keys specified in the